John Mountney: St Patrick's Athletic

 On 7 January 2021, it was announced that Mountney had signed for Dublin club St Patrick's Athletic, managed by his former Dundalk captain Stephen O'Donnell.
 After signing for the club, O'Donnell asked Mountney to tell his new teammates how they were regarded by a title-winning team (Mountney's Dundalk team) as a motivational tactic.
 He made his debut for the club in the opening game of the season, playing at right back in a 1–1 draw away to Shamrock Rovers in a Dublin derby on 19 March 2021.
 He scored his first goal for the Saints on 30 July 2021 with a deflected free kick from 30 yards away to Shamrock Rovers in what was his 350th career appearance.
 Mountney suffered a cruciate ligament injury in a 4–1 win away to his old club Dundalk on 8 August 2021, an injury that put him out for the rest of the season.
 On 28 November 2021 his club won the 2021 FAI Cup Final, beating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium with Mountney missing out through injury but receiving a medal following his appearance in the first round of the tournament.

 Return to Dundalk

 On 24 December 2021, it was announced that Mountney had followed head coach Stephen O'Donnell back to Dundalk for a second spell at the club.
+After an injury blighted 3 seasons at the club, on 25 November 2024 Mountney announced that he would be leaving the club, following their relegation to the League of Ireland First Division.

+Bohemians

+On 26 November 2024, Mountney signed for League of Ireland Premier Division club Bohemians on a multi-year contract.
+He made 21 appearances in all competitions during his season with Bohs, before it was announced on 4 November 2025 that he had departed the club.